adileo/squirreldisk/README.md

 The easiest app you will ever use to detect huge files.
 Built with Rust + React (Tauri).

 ## Installation
+Please note that the current version is not stable yet, and you may encounter various bugs, especially on Linux and MacOS.

 ### Windows
 Just install with the .msi